-Challenge number Detail of challenge 1 Our assessments, observations and discussions with pupils and families have identified social and emotional barriers for many pupils, building self esteem.
-These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased following the pandemic, including the need for Nurture Provision, Lego Therapy and Behaviour Box.
-2 Our assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-83% of our pupil premium pupils attended school during the pandemic to reduce the impact of this.
-However, our Pupil Premium Strategy will continue to focus on ensuring all children receive consistently high-quality personalised teaching and learning that ensures they make accelerated progress.
-(Focus on application of spelling and handwriting).
+Challenge number Detail of challenge 1 Our assessments, observations and discussions with pupils and families have identified social and emotional barriers for many pupils.
+These challenges particularly affect disadvantaged pupils, including their attainment, as well as their self-esteem and confidence.
+Teacher referrals for support have markedly increased through school Early Help Assessment Referrals, including the need for Nurture Provision, Lego Therapy, Behaviour Box, Social Detective, Superflex and Pastoral and Well-Being support.
+2 Our assessments and observations indicate that spelling and handwriting is a focus for our disadvantaged pupils, we will continue to focus on ensuring all children receive consistently high-quality personalised teaching and learning that ensures they make accelerated progress, focusing on application of spelling and handwriting across the curriculum.
 3 Our assessments and observations show that there has been an increase of our children with limited vocabulary, poor phonics and/or poor oracy skills which are a barrier to their progress and attainment.
-Therefore, our Pupil Premium Strategy will focus on improving disadvantaged pupils' vocabulary, reading and oracy skills to support their whole curriculum learning and development including participating in programmes such as NELI (Nuffield Early Language Intervention).
-4 Our attendance data during Autumn 2022 shows that 22% of our disadvantaged pupils are below 96% in their attendance compared to 10% of non-disadvantaged pupils.
-Our assessments and observations indicate that absenteeism is impacting disadvantaged pupils' progress. - Take this one off and add on learning at home
+Therefore, our Pupil Premium Strategy will focus on improving disadvantaged pupils' vocabulary, reading and oracy skills to support their whole curriculum learning and development including participating in programmes.
+4 It has been identified that not all pupils are accessing learning at home, and this is particularly affecting our disadvantaged pupils.
+Learning at home, links to prior learning or consolidation of previous learning.
+This time is valuable in securing their knowledge, understand and fluency, this valuable process is being missed.
+5 Our attendance data during Autumn 2022 shows that 22% of our disadvantaged pupils are below 96% in their attendance compared to 10% of non-disadvantaged pupils.
+Our assessments and observations indicate that absenteeism is impacting disadvantaged pupils' progress.
+This challenge has now been met, when strategy was reviewed in December 2023.